SummaryFather: Thomas Reavis

 In an 1818 election under the new Illinois Constitution, Henry Reavis was a candidate for governor¹:

 The result in Madison County was as follows: for state, congressional, and county officers:

 For Governor: Shadrack Bond, 515; Henry Reavis, 19.

 Henry Reavis died intestate in Madison County, Illinois on 21 April 1837 according to the statement of his son Isham when he applied for letters of administration for the estate of Henry Reavis.
 Henry's wife Polly died the following year for her estate was also recorded in the probate records of Madison County.

 Henry is buried in the Glenwood Cemetery, Collinsville, Madison County, Illinois.

-John Durden Reeves who was also born in Northampton County, North Carolina.
+Research NotesAlthough Henry is associated with the Reavis variation of the name, his is the only DNA for a Reavis male who does not match that of other Reavis' participants in the Reeves DNA Project who compose DNA Group 7.
+Instead, the DNA of a descendant of Henry Reavis has been placed in DNA Group 6 with other Reeves' individuals.
+His DNA most closely matches that of three descendants of John Durden Reeves who was also born in Northampton County, North Carolina.
 John Durden Reeves lived for a brief time in Cumberland County before he also migrated to Surry County, North Carolina.
 Whether there is a family connection between these two ancestors is currently unknown and needs much research.